grrrr/nsgt/README.md

 # PyTorch NSGT and sliCQ transforms

-This project is a PyTorch implementation of the Nonstationary Gabor Transform and sliCQ Transform, based on [Balazs et al. 2011](http://ltfat.org/notes/ltfatnote018.pdf) and [Dörfler et al. 2014](https://www.univie.ac.at/nonstatgab/cqt/index.php).
+This project is a PyTorch implementation of the Nonstationary Gabor Transform and sliCQ Transform, based on [Balazs et al. 2011](http://ltfat.org/notes/ltfatnote018.pdf) and [Holighaus et al. 2012](https://arxiv.org/abs/1210.0084).
 It is forked from [the reference implementation](https://github.com/grrrr/nsgt) by Thomas Grill, with the following additions:
 * [PyTorch](https://github.com/pytorch/pytorch/) tensor implementation for both the NSGT and sliCQ transforms, resulting in faster performance and the capability to use them in GPU deep learning models
 * Bark scale based on the [Barktan formula](https://github.com/stephencwelch/Perceptual-Coding-In-Python/issues/3)
 * Variable-Q scale with a frequency offset parameter, which can be seen in [Schörkhuber et al. 2014](https://www.researchgate.net/publication/274009051_A_Matlab_Toolbox_for_Efficient_Perfect_Reconstruction_Time-Frequency_Transforms_with_Log-Frequency_Resolution) and [Huang et al. 2015](https://www.researchgate.net/publication/292361602_A_Real-Time_Variable-Q_Non-Stationary_Gabor_Transform_for_Pitch_Shifting)